Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/software-development-agreement.md

 - (e) Client responsibilities

 ### 2.3 Performance Standards
-SkyMirror shall perform the Services:
+Skymirror shall perform the Services:
 - (a) In a professional and workmanlike manner
 - (b) In accordance with the Specifications
 - (c) Using qualified personnel
 - (d) In compliance with applicable laws

 ### 2.4 Project Management
-SkyMirror shall:
+Skymirror shall:
 - (a) Assign a Project Manager as primary contact
 - (b) Provide regular progress reports
 - (c) Conduct status meetings as agreed